matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 }
 ```

+Any trailing slashes on the endpoint should be ignored.

   FIXME: we need to spell out that this API should return the original message
   when paginating over `m.replace` relations for a given message.
 Synapse currently
   looks to include this as an `original_event` field alongside `chunk` on all relations,